larrywright/larrywright.me/content/photo/best-of-2018/index.md

   - src: "images/Pedal-board.jpg"
     title: "Pedalboard"
     params:
       caption: "I shoot a lot of pictures at my church.
-I take pictures of a wide variety of things, but some of my favorites are the details.
-This is the pedalboard and feet of one of the guitarists."
+These generally include a wide variety of things, but some of my favorites are the details.
+This is the pedalboard and feet of one of the guitarists in our worship band."
   - src: "images/Playlist.jpg"
     title: "Playlist"
     params: